 Student appearance has a great deal of influence on student conduct and attitude at school.
-Students may be directed to change dress or grooming if it interferes with the learning process or school climate, is unclean or threatens the health or safety of the student or others.
+Students may be directed to change dress or grooming if it interferes with the learning process or school climate, is unclean, or threatens the health or safety of the student or others.

-- Clothing or jewelry with suggestive or questionable language, or with any connotation advertising for alcohol, drugs or tobacco is not permitted. - Slogans and sayings on shirts, which are put-downs, have a negative connotation, or may be offensive to others, are also inappropriate for school dress, this includes symbols like the confederate flag and the swastika for example.
+- Clothing or jewelry with suggestive or questionable language, any connotation advertising for alcohol, drugs or tobacco is not permitted. - Slogans and sayings on shirts, which are put-downs, have a negative connotation, or may be offensive to others, are inappropriate for school dress. - Shorts, skirts, and dresses must be at least mid-thigh length.